Frequently Asked Questions

 - Trading strategies can expire.
 Massive market changes can cause profits to suddenly stop with no prior warning.

 Does financial trading serve any useful purpose, or are traders just parasites?

 Opinions are split, so we're just quoting the 1976 Rosenthal report: "A basic freedom we have in virtue of living in a capitalistic country is that we are free to speculate on the movement of prices.
 This freedom does not require an additional justification, such as promoting the interest of commercials.
 All that is required is that the general public not be harmed and that the market place be organized according to fair rules and procedures."

 Where does the money come from that I earn with Zorro?

 From two sources.
 One is the price movement of the asset, which can generate (or destroy) money out of nothing.
 The second source is other trader's losses.
 A good part of your income could thus be sponsored by investment banks, hedge funds, or other big financial institutions that employ traders.

-algorithms, a new Z strategy, and many other new features and improvements.
+function based on options chains, and many other new or improved functions.
 The complete feature list can be found on the What's New page.

 A comparison table of Zorro vs. TradeStation™ vs. Metatrader™ can be found on the FAQ page.